punker76/jekyll.jkarger.de/_posts/2016-11-02-button-clicks-or-not.markdown

 }
 ```

-This sample uses the `MahApps.Metro` message dialog, so if you want to test this code you must download the [NuGet package](https://www.nuget.org/packages/MahApps.Metro/).
+This sample uses the `MahApps.Metro` library, so if you want to test this code you must download the [NuGet package](https://www.nuget.org/packages/MahApps.Metro/).

 ```xml
 <StackPanel xmlns:controls="http://metro.mahapps.com/winfx/xaml/controls"